Amanda-Kolopa/Decoding-Bias-Exploring-Sexism-in-Software-Development-through-Online-Narratives-and-AI-Analysis/README.md

 </pre>

 Once the data extraction process is complete:
-1. Run the Semantic Similarity: Women Software Developers' Experiences of Sexism script to locate potential data points containing narratives of sexist experiences.
+1. Run the Semantic Similarity - Women Software Developers' Experiences of Sexism script to locate potential data points containing narratives of sexist experiences.
-2. Based on the cosine distribution of the previous script, set an appropriate cosine distance threshold in the Semantic Similarity: Taxonomy Definition script.
+2. Based on the cosine distribution of the previous script, set an appropriate cosine distance threshold in the Semantic Similarity - Taxonomy Definition script.
 Then, runt the script to classify the data points using the taxonomy definitions.